rundeck/docs/en/administration/configuration/localization.md

 For reference, see [Grails Internationalization](https://docs.grails.org/latest/guide/i18n.html).

-In order to add or override default localized messages you can create a new file: `RDECK_BASE/i18n/messages.properties` and place your overrides in that file, according to the normal `messages.properties` format.
+In order to add or override the default localized messages, you can create a new file: `RDECK_BASE/i18n/messages.properties` and place your overrides in that file, according to the normal `messages.properties` format.

 To override messages for a language other than English, follow the normal process for supplying these messages by adding